MicrosoftDocs/azure-video-indexer/azure-video-indexer/object-detection.md

 - Weapons over a very dark background can be missed.
 - Low quality videos (resolution, compression, etc) may affect the ability of the model to identify the weapon.
 - Mechanical objects (including robots) and complicated machinery may sometimes be detected as weapons.
+- For recall oriented tasks, the filtered tracks are available under "filtered_tracks".
+These are tracks that had lower overall confidence score and will not show up in the Azure AI Video Indexer portal.

 ## Try object detection